-- how best to support the young person to make progress - developing consistency between home and school in meeting the needs of the young person - how to be an advocate for the young person in an education setting - school admission arrangements - special educational needs
+- how best to support the young person to make progress

+- developing consistency between home and school in meeting the needs of the young person

+- how to be an advocate for the young person in an education setting

+- school admission arrangements

+- special educational needs

 - attendance

 - suspensions and exclusions

 - homework

 - choosing GCSE options

 - managing challenging behaviour

 - promoting positive educational and recreational activities

 - further education, employment and training options

-- the Virtual School in collaboration with Attachment Research Community ARC are currently working with schools in relation to the Attachment and Trauma informed school accreditation programme.
+- the Virtual School in collaboration with Attachment Research Community (ARC) are currently working with schools in relation to the Attachment and Trauma informed school accreditation programme.

-The Virtual School Head Teacher, Michelle Salter, will be able to provide further advice, in particular on education outcomes and schools' offers for a child previously in care.
+In addition, the Virtual School Head Teacher, can be contacted via virtualschool@telford/gov.uk and will be able to provide further advice, in particular on education outcomes and schools' offers for a child previously in care or in kinship care.

-As an underlying principle to our work with children previously in care, we respect the need for anonymity that some parents request.
+As an underlying principle to our work with children previously in care and children in kinship care, we respect the need for anonymity that some parents request.
 We will therefore not proactively contact parents of children previously in care, but we will be available to advise and support if parents contact us.